Services

 What is the Capital cost allowance (CCA)?

-Capital cost allowance lets you deduct the cost of depreciable property over several years.
-It applies to property such as buildings, furniture, or equipment used in business or professional activities.
+Capital cost allowance for rental property lets you deduct the cost of depreciable property over several years instead of in the year of purchase.
+It applies to buildings, furniture, equipment, and eligible disability-related modifications or devices for rental properties.

 Who is eligible for the Capital cost allowance (CCA) program?